vl4ds/Documentation/ref-docs/reference.rst

 *Conventions*

-All methods and properties are listed in alphabetical order, with the exception of SmartApp and Device Handler methods that are expected to be defined by SmartApps and Device Handlers - those will be listed first.
+All methods are listed in alphabetical order, with the exception of SmartApp and Device Handler methods that are expected to be defined by SmartApps and Device Handlers - those will be listed first.

-Methods are listed with a ``()`` after the name.
-Properties do not have a ``()``.
-For example: ``subscribe()`` is a method, ``floatValue`` is a property.

 .. note::

     Groovy follows the JavaBean convention, and adds some syntactic sugar on top.
 Any zero-arg getter can be retrieved via property access directly.
-For example, ``isPhysical()`` *could* be invoked as ``physical``.
-Because this relies upon details of the backing internal object, we recommend that you use the documented version.
+    For example, ``getName()`` could be invoked as ``name``.
+    You'll see this shortcut syntax often in Groovy and SmartThings.

 Some methods may have many signatures.
 For example, the ``schedule`` method available to SmartApps can be called with a variety of arguments.
 We have documented all forms in one location (``schedule()``).
 All supported signatures will be listed, as well as all parameters for the various signatures.